On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: Detectable spectral jumps for population covariance matrices of reduced effective rank

-\begin{rem} \textnormal{{\bf (i)} Note that if~(\ref{index}) holds, with either $j = 1$ or $j = 2$, then implicitly Thus, condition (\ref{index}) re-states the well understood fact that in order to estimate with high probability the index $s$ of what we declare a large enough eigenvalue, at least larger than the noise level, there must also be a gap larger than the noise level between this eigenvalue and the one following it. }\\ \textnormal{{\bf (ii)} If an index $s$ satisfying~(\ref{index}) exists, we will call it a jump in the spectrum of $\Sigma$ relative to the triplet $(\tau_1, \tau_2, \eta)$. } \end{rem} Theorem~\ref{t:correct} makes it clear that, for each $j \in \{1, 2\}$, the minimal allowable values for $\tau_1$ and $\tau_2$ are of the order of $\eta_{j}$, and are larger than $\eta_{j}$.
-The following result specializes Theorem~\ref{t:correct} to this situation and offers a concrete construction of data-dependent thresholds that satisfy~(\ref{tau}) with $\delta = O(n^{-1})$.
-We begin by defining two data-dependent levels:
+Thus, condition (\ref{index}) re-states the well understood fact that in order to estimate with high probability the index $s$ of what we declare a large enough eigenvalue, at least larger than the noise level, there must also be a gap larger than the noise level between this eigenvalue and the one following it.